Filing a claim

 The pages or screens you can access and the information that is required depends on the type of claim you are requesting – personal injury, essential personal property, or death.
 Based on the claim type, here is the information you'll be required to complete for each individual page that applies to your claim.

 REMEMBER: Your claim is not filed until you to print, sign, and upload the authorization page to OVS.
-Your claim is not complete until you submit the authorization page to OVS.
+If you do not submit this page, your claim will be rejected.

 Victim page